Edit

 Tip

 This article and its sample are a work in progress.
-Any feedback, PR, or suggestion is very welcome.
+Feedback, PRs, or suggestions are welcome.

 Deploy Orleans solutions to Docker

-Deploying Orleans to Docker can be tricky given the way Docker orchestrators and clustering stacks were designed.
-The most complicated thing is to understand the concept of Overlay Network from Docker Swarm and Kubernetes networking model.
+Deploying Orleans to Docker can be tricky due to the design of Docker orchestrators and clustering stacks.
+The most complicated part is understanding the concept of Overlay Network from Docker Swarm and the Kubernetes networking model.

-Docker containers and networking models were designed to run mostly stateless and immutable containers.
-So, spinning up a cluster running node.js or Nginx applications is pretty easy.
-However, if you try to use something more elaborate, like a real clustered or distributed application (like Orleans-based ones) you will eventually have trouble setting it up.
-It is possible, but not as simple as web-based applications.
+Docker containers and networking models were primarily designed for running stateless and immutable containers.
+Spinning up a cluster running Node.js or Nginx applications is fairly easy.
+However, using something more elaborate, like a truly clustered or distributed application (such as one based on Orleans), might present setup difficulties.
+It's possible, but not as straightforward as deploying web-based applications.

-Docker clustering consists of putting together multiple hosts to work as a single pool of resources, managed using a Container Orchestrator.
-Docker Inc. provide Swarm as their option for Container Orchestration while Google has Kubernetes (aka K8s).
-There are other Orchestrators like DC/OS, Mesos, but in this document, we will talk about Swarm and K8s as they are more widely used.
+Docker clustering involves grouping multiple hosts to work as a single resource pool, managed using a Container Orchestrator.
+Docker Inc. provides Swarm as their option, while Google offers Kubernetes (also known as K8s).
+Other orchestrators like DC/OS and Mesos exist, but this document focuses on Swarm and K8s as they are more widely used.

-The same grain interfaces and implementation that run anywhere Orleans is already supported will run on Docker containers as well.
-No special considerations are needed to be able to run your application in Docker containers.
+The same grain interfaces and implementations that run anywhere Orleans is supported also run on Docker containers.
+No special considerations are needed to run an Orleans application in Docker containers.

-The concepts discussed here can be used on both .NET Core and .NET 4.6.1 flavors of Orleans but to illustrate the cross-platform nature of Docker and .NET Core, we are going to focus on the example considering you are using .NET Core.
-Platform-specific (Windows/Linux/OSX) details may be provided in this article.
+The concepts discussed here apply to both .NET Core and .NET Framework 4.6.1 versions of Orleans.
+However, to illustrate the cross-platform nature of Docker and .NET Core, examples using .NET Core are focused on.
+Platform-specific details (Windows/Linux/macOS) might be provided where necessary.

 Prerequisites

-This article assumes that you have the following prerequisites installed:
+This article assumes the following prerequisites are installed:

-• Docker - Docker4X has an easy-to-use installer for the major supported platforms.
-It contains Docker engine and also Docker Swarm.
+• Docker: Docker4X has an easy-to-use installer for major supported platforms.
+It contains the Docker engine and Docker Swarm.

 Important